 Here’s a pretty suspicious email, claiming to offer a big gift-card reward for answering a survey.

-You’ll see this drop-down menu.
+Click on Junk and you’ll see this drop-down menu.

-Choose View message source.
+Select View message source.

 This window will open.

 Scroll down to the very bottom to find the very last received from listed.
 Scam emails will often go through multiple sources.